POTA Statistics

 How are spots counted?

 A "spot" is a report of an activator being heard on the air.
-The POTA API provides spot data that includes the activator's callsign, park reference, frequency, mode, and timestamp.
 We collect this data every minute and aggregate it hourly.
 The total spots count represents the sum of all spot reports in the selected time range.

 How are unique activators counted?

 Unique activators are counted by extracting distinct callsigns from all spots in the time range.
-If the same operator (e.g., W0ARR) is spotted multiple times across different parks, bands, or modes, they still count as one unique activator.
-This helps track how many distinct operators are participating in POTA.
+If the same operator is spotted multiple times across different parks, bands, or modes, they still count as one unique activator.

 How are "spotted activations" tracked?

-A spotted activation is identified by a unique combination of callsign + park reference in the spot data.
-For example, if W1ABC is spotted at K-1234, that's one spotted activation.
-If they're later spotted at K-5678, that's a second spotted activation.
+A spotted activation is a unique combination of callsign + park reference in the spot data.

 How does this work?

 Raw spot data is pulled in once a minute via a Cloudflare Worker and stored as NDJSON files into Cloudflare R2.
-For performance reasons, we do periodic rollups so so it's easier for the browser to query.
-There is no querying on the backend.
-I was looking for a reason to use the WASM version of DuckDB which does 100% of the processing in the browser and this was a great use case!
+Periodic rollups make it easy for the browser to query.

 Is this open source?